Azure Synapse SQL On-Demand OPENROWSET Common Table Expression with SQLAlchemy

 SELECT l_id, l_code, l_name FROM location

-The cte statement does not know about it's columns because it only gets passed the raw sql text.
-But you can annotate the sa.text statement with a typemap dictionary, so that it exposes which columns are available from the statement.
-By annotating the cte we can use the table.c.column statement later to reference the columns instead of using sa.column('l_code') as above.
+The CTE statement does not know about its columns because it only receives the raw SQL text.
+But you can annotate the sa.text statement with a typemap dictionary so that it exposes which columns are available from the statement.
+By annotating the CTE, we can use the table.c.column attribute later to reference the columns instead of using sa.column('l_code') as above.

 import sqlalchemy as sa